<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2058754614600267&amp;ev=PageView&amp;noscript=1">

 If you don’t have collision insurance coverage on your damaged vehicle or you don’t want to pay the deductible, you have only two choices.
 You can wait for the other insurer to make a decision (which may not be favorable to you), or you can pay for the charges yourself and limit your exposure to future fees or the destruction or sale of the vehicle.

 If you pay the fees yourself, the other insurer may reimburse you for the money spent if they accept responsibility for the accident at a later date.
+Keep detailed records of all expenses, as these costs can be included in your overall damage calculation for your personal injury claim.

 If you find yourself in need of assistance or advice after your accident, please call the office of Aaron Ferguson Law at 651-493-0426 for a free consultation.